Hip Fractures & Trauma

 When is internal fixation recommended?

 Internal fixation involves placing the bone back into correct alignment and holding the position with a combination of metal devices such as plates, screws & rods.
 The metal devices hold the fracture fragments until the bone unites.
+Removal is not usually recommended.

 When is joint replacement recommended?

-This information has been written by Dr Patrick Weinrauch for the purposes of patient education.
+This information has been written by A/Prof Patrick Weinrauch for the purposes of patient education.
 The details provided are of general nature only and do not substitute for professional recommendations based an individual clinical assessment.